You need to know how to protect yourself from Lassa fever. Why?

 The Lassa virus can be transmitted to humans.

-This happens when you consume food items that have been contaminated with waste products from rodents.
+This happens when you eat food items contaminated with waste products from rodents.

 - Keep foodstuffs in rodent-proof containers.